auth0/docs/articles/architecture-scenarios/spa-api/part-1.md

 ## Authorization Code Flow with Proof Key for Code Exchange (PKCE)

-As you may have read, SPAs are public clients and cannot securely store a Client Secret since the entire source is available to the browser.
+SPAs are public clients and cannot securely store a Client Secret since the source code is available to the browser.
 With this consideration, you will want to use the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce) with your SPA.

 With this flow, the calling application requests an Authorization Token over HTTPS with a transformative value, a Code Verifier (or another type of client secret), that can be verified by the authorization server.